Tijerina History, Family Crest & Coats of Arms

 Early History of the Tijerina family

-Another 427 words (30 lines of text) covering the year 1175 is included under the topic Early Tijerina History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Tijerina research.
+Another 122 words (9 lines of text) covering the year 1175 is included under the topic Early Tijerina History in all our PDF Extended History products and printed products wherever possible.

 Tijerina Spelling Variations